AlexaWu/Python---Databases-and-Web-Data/Using Python to Access Web Data.md

 ### Following Links in Python

 The goal is to use **urllib** to read the HTML from the data files below, extract the href= vaues from the anchor tags, scan for a tag that is in a particular position relative to the first name in the list, follow that link and repeat the process a number of times and report the last name you find.\
-The web pages tweak the height between the links and hide the page after a few seconds to make it difficult for you to do the assignment without writing a Python program.
+The web pages tweak the height between the links and hide the page after a few seconds.

 ### Data Files